 All new cases that are expected to proceed to trial will have a preliminary pretrial conference (PPTC) scheduled approximately 30-60 days following the last appearance for a party.
 Counsel are to read and follow the directives contained in the Notice of Preliminary Pretrial Conference.
 A Report of the Parties Planning Meeting is to be filed no later than 5 business days prior to the PPTC.

-The form of the Report of the Parties Planning Meeting is different depending on whether the case is assigned to Judge William C. Lee or Chief Judge Theresa Lazar Springmann.
+The form of the Report of the Parties Planning Meeting is different depending on the presiding judge to whom it is assigned.

-If a case becomes fully consented to the Magistrate Judge after the Notice of Prelimiary Pretrial Conference is issued, counsel and the parties are to abide by its provisions unless a further order relieves them of their responsibilites.
+If a case becomes fully consented to the Magistrate Judge after the Notice of Preliminary Pretrial Conference is issued, counsel and the parties are to abide by its provisions unless a further order relieves them of their responsibilites.

 At the conference, deadlines (those submitted by the parties in their Report) are modified or approved by the Court.
 The deadlines will not be changed without good cause shown.